mad134/parkes-user-guide/source/observing.rst

 Weather and wind restrictions
 -----------------------------

-With the introduction of the TPS, it will not longer be the responsibility of the observer to concern themselves with monitoring weather conditions, only data quality.
+With the introduction of the TPS, it will no longer be the responsibility of the observer to concern themselves with monitoring weather conditions, only data quality.
 However, observers should be aware what TPS will do in terms of protecting the antenna in terms of bad weather conditions, which are listed below.